chipsalliance/caliptra-mcu-sw/docs/src/spi.md

   - Provides the functionality needed to control an SPI bus as a master device.
 It defines the memory-mapped registers for the SPI hardware, provides methods to configure the SPI bus settings, such as clock polarity and phase and to initiate read, write, and transfer operations.
 It implements the `SpiMaster` trait, providing methods for reading from, writing to, and transferring data over the SPI bus.
 It handles the completion of SPI operations by invoking client callbacks, allowing higher-level components to be notified when an SPI operation completes.
   - SPI host driver implementation is specific to SPI host controller IP.

-- Physical SPI Flash Device Driver
+- SPI Flash Device Driver (capsule)
   - Provides the functionality required to interact with flash memory hardware.It implements the `kernel::hil::flash::Flash` trait, which defines the standard interface (read, write, erase) page-based operations.
     Additional methods could be provided in the driver:
     - Initialize the SPI flash device and configure settings such as clock speed, mode, and other parameters.